Martin Králik

-Martin Králik (born 3 April 1995) is a Slovak footballer who plays as a centre-back for SK Dynamo České Budějovice in Czech First League.
+Martin Králik (born 3 April 1995) is a Slovak footballer who plays as a centre-back for Mladá Boleslav in Czech First League.

 Career

 MŠK Žilina

 He made his professional debut for Žilina against Nitra on 2 November 2013.
 The game concluded with a 0-2 result in favour of Šošoni.
 Králik had played for the entire match and contributed with a winning goal, following a pass from Róbert Pich.

 Králik was released from MŠK Žilina, as the club had entered liquidation, due to a coronavirus pandemic.

+Mladá Boleslav

+On 2 July 2024, Králik signed a contract with Mladá Boleslav.

 International career

 Králik was called up for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda and Sweden.
 He capped his debut against Uganda, being fielded for the entire game.
 Slovakia went on to lose the game 1–3.
 Králik, however was not fielded in a 0–6 defeat against Sweden later that week.